emanjavacas/cosycat-wiki/What-can-you-do-with-Cosycat.md

 ## **Annotation**

-Annotation in Cosycat utilises inline marking of items in the hits of a query, facilitating use of context, marking of a variety information types through different key: value combinations, and marking both spans and individual items.
+Annotation in Cosycat utilises inline marking of items in the hits of a query, facilitating use of context, marking of a variety information types through different key : value combinations, and marking both spans and individual items.
 The annotations are viewed within the same pane on any particular hit encouraging comparative review and analysis.
-These annotations are also stored within the corpus database itself (?) which allows for various statistical or diagnostic (queries?
-Scripts? ?) to be conducted on the data after annotation and to assist in analysis of large-scale datasets.
+These annotations are stored in a NoSQL database (MongoDB), which can be queried to do various statistical analysis after annotation (RoboMongo and Studio3T provide GUIs).

 ## **Projects and Collaboration**